-Progress Kinvey is a feature-packed serverless backend designed to help you build apps quickly.
+Progress Kinvey is a feature-packed high productivity platform designed to help you build apps quickly.
 In the first post in this guide, learn how to navigate the console and get started developing applications on Kinvey.

 Thanks for giving Progress Kinvey a try!
 I wanted to take this opportunity to help you get familiar with some of the key features in Kinvey and how to use them in your application.